Jonathan Holland (American football): Oakland Raiders

 Holland was selected by the Oakland Raiders in the seventh round (254th overall) of the 2007 NFL draft.
 He was placed on injured reserve on July 24, 2007, ending his rookie season.

 Holland was promoted to the active roster on December 4, 2008, after the team waived offensive lineman Dylan Gandy.
 Holland was waived/injured by the Raiders on August 9, 2010.

 Edmonton Eskimos

 Holland was signed by the Edmonton Eskimos of the Canadian Football League (CFL) in 2011, but was released prior to the regular season.

 Virginia Destroyers

 Holland was a member of the Virginia Destroyers in 2012.

 Coaching career

-In 2021, he joined the staff at Episcopal High School (Houston, TX) as both a defensive back's and wide receiver's coach.
-He coached in two 4A Southwest Preparatory Conference championship games, winning one in 2023.
+In 2019, he joined the staff at Episcopal High School (Bellaire, Texas) as both a defensive back's and wide receiver's coach.
+He coached in two 4A Southwest Preparatory Conference championship games (2022, 2023), winning a title in 2023.

-In the summer of 2024, he took a job at St. Thomas High School (Houston, TX) as the offensive coordinator.
+In the summer of 2024, he took a job at St. Thomas High School (Houston, TX) as the offensive coordinator and assistant track and field coach.
+In his first year at St. Thomas, the Eagles were crowned TAPPS Track & Field State Champions (2024-2025).
+In his second year as St. Thomas' Offensive Coordinator, the Eagles were crowned TAPPS District Champions (2025).
+Holland has won a total of 3 State Championships (TAPPS) as an assistant coach for the Eagles Track and Field program.